infodump01/LE-Scouter/README.md

 ## 🔑 Configuration

-* **Change API Key**: From any Torn page, open your userscript manager menu and select **LE Scouter: Change API Key**.
-This clears the stored key and forces a re‑prompt on reload.
 * **Tweak Life Weight**: In the code, adjust the `lifeWeight = 0.1` value in the badge/arrow logic to increase or decrease how much being wounded affects the final score.

 ---